 HTLM tr

-What is the tr Element?
+What is the <tr> Element?

-To create a row of cells using the tr element, you need to enclose the individual cells within the opening and closing tags of tr.
-Within the tr element, you can use the td element to create standard data cells or use the th element to create header cells.
-The td element is typically used for regular data, while the th element is used for header information, such as column names.
+To create a row of cells, you enclose the individual cells within the opening <tr> and closing </tr> tags.
+Within the <tr> element, you use <td> to create standard data cells or <th> for header cells.

 Anatomy of a Table Row